 Training will be through a variety of media, including but not limited to formal classroom teaching and including where applicable learning, mentoring and role play, as well as experience on the job.
-Increasingly, training is provided to Northumberland and all the IFCAs for their officers by the National Lead Training Officer, Stevie Travis, across a range of subjects relevant to the IFCA remit.

-The attached schedule at page 27 of this document confirms the training plan for officers and staff in 2022-23, (with provision also to be made where possible and required for members).
+The attached schedule at page 29 of this document confirms the training plan for officers and staff in 2023-24, (with provision also to be made where possible and required for members).
 Particularly, this will ensure fulfilment of the statutory safety courses and enforcement training which the officers are required to undertake.
-In addition, the Chief Executive was a member of the national cross agency (MMO, Environment Agency and IFCAs) training group which looked in the early years of IFCAs at a range of initiatives for future training for IFCOs and other sea fisheries and environment enforcement officers, leading in particular to the specialist training for IFCOs, with the appointment of a National Lead Training Officer (as referred to above) for IFCAs in 2020 and the continued development of Accreditation for IFCOs and Marine Enforcement Officers.